Budget Microphone For YouTube Videos (Boya BY-MM1)

 Let me know which recording sounds better to you, in the comments below.

-My Boya still work well 6 months from the day I got it.
+The Boya still work well 9 months from the day I got it.
 I hope this has been helpful for you if you are looking for a budget microphone.

-Although I don’t consider myself an expert, after testing and making videos and audio for a while, I have this much to say.
-Assuming the microphone isn’t faulty, whatever microphone you use, you need to know how a few things.
+Although I don’t consider myself an expert, after testing and making videos and audio for a few years, I have this much to say.
+Assuming the microphone isn’t faulty, whatever microphone you use, you need to know how to use it.